-When you think of web tracking, you typically think of Google Analytics.
-Let's dive into some of the Pros and Cons of Google's platform.
+When most think of web tracking, they typically think of Google Analytics.

 GA is great for basic tracking and to gain a general sense of your site's traffic.
 Google Analytics may fit the bill if your main focus is on what browser types, operating systems, and device types are visiting your site.
 In addition, they offer a free plan that has up to 20 custom non-Personally Identifiable Information (PII) properties.

 The cost of analytics can vary significantly, depending on a company’s size and specific digital marketing needs.